 In July 2007, a £67m main construction contract was awarded to a Skanska-GrantRail joint venture for the £238m Canning Town-Stratford International line.
 The project includes rebuilding stations at Stratford, West Ham, Canning Town and Royal Victoria to DLR specification, notably for the step-free access that applies across the system.
 The line opened in September 2010.

-Automatic train control is managed from the central control room using a "moving block" system which allows for closer headways than a conventional fixed block system.
+Automatic train control is managed from the central control room using a ’moving block‘ system which allows for closer headways than a conventional fixed block system.
 Replacing the original GEC installation and required to facilitate capacity growth, it is based on the Seltrac system, developed by Alcatel of Canada.

-The train's on-board computer continually communicates with the central computer, and if this signal is broken a train will be stopped until authorisation is given for it to continue.
-A train can still be driven manually, but if the driver over-speeds or leaves a station when the route is not set, emergency brakes will be automatically applied.
+The train’s on-board computer continually communicates with the central computer, and if this signal is broken a train will be stopped until authorisation is given for it to continue.
+A train can still be driven manually, but if the driver over-speeds or leaves a station when the route is not set, emergency brakes are automatically applied.